alexamies/buddhist-dictionary/README.md

 A Chinese-Sanskrit-English Buddhist Dictionary and linguistic tools.

-This is a non-profit, open source project for use in reading and analyzing Chinese and Sanskrit Buddhist texts.
+This is a non-profit, open source project operated by Nan Tien Institute for use in reading and analyzing Chinese and Sanskrit Buddhist texts.

 Goals: